 - But, if a control unit provides some voltage pulses, the circuit will gain a gate voltage.
 In turn, the MOSFET will switch ON and start working.
 Then, there will also be a drain current flowing through your motor, making it start rotating.

 - If you start having a common control unit output, your gate voltage will also run low.
-As such, the MOSFET will go OFF as soon as the gate voltage goes below the threshold voltage.
+The MOSFET will go OFF as soon as the gate voltage goes below the threshold voltage.
 Subsequently, the drain current becomes zero and stops flowing through the motor, preventing its rotation.

 We can conclude from the above explanation that IRF1010E MOSFET is a switching device triggered by a control unit.

 Note; Our circuit above represents a testing circuit.
-If you need an application circuit, remember to include other components like a flyback diode and heatsink.
+Remember to include other components like a flyback diode and heatsink if you need an application circuit.